• About

 But wait!

 We know you’ve heard all the “right” ways to budget.
 You know … turning off lights, doing weekly shopping on a full belly, taking your lunch to work, yadda yadda.
 So let’s explore some of the cheekiest ways to save cash.
-After all,cheapskates like to save money too!
+After all, cheapskates like to save money too!

 Just remember: What you’re about to discover you’ll never hear coming from mega-rich financial advisors, or see on TV shows — but your inner-cheapskate will love them.

-Dry and reuse your paper towels
+Reuse your paper towels

 Kitchen towels are the best for clean ups, which is why almost every kitchen has them.
 But rather than buying incredibly cheap versions, buy the slightly more-expensive ones.
 Once used, rinse it off, squeeze it out and hang it up to dry.
 Then voila, it’s ready for another use.
 Oh, and a word of advice: please, don’t follow this theory with toilet paper — that’s just icky.